Mokota87/stream-defense-controller/README.md

 * Updated target window (only the sorting option).
 * Updated class selection window.
 * Updated the spell window and included all new spells.

+## v.1.07: (work in progress)
+* Fixed bug in the scout-tooltip.
+* Added mercenarys to the shop window.
+* Added the controlling of mercenarys with the right mousebutton.

 # Pure Pasic Version